-He is responsible for the Institute's overall strategic direction and programmatic operations to fulfill its mission to strengthen communities, organizations, and individuals through leadership development, education, and training.
-He leads a team of 35 faculty, staff, and students in designing and delivering leadership programs that focus on community, non-profit, and youth audiences.
+As director of the Fanning Institute, Bishop guides the institute's strategic direction and programmatic operations to fulfill its mission to strengthen communities, organizations and individuals through leadership development.
+With an extensive background in leadership, community economic development, community visioning, strategic planning and group facilitation processes, he leads the institute’s efforts to design and deliver leadership programs that focus on community, nonprofit and youth audiences.

 - 1997, B.A., political science, Presbyterian College